 Help Deep River Friends Meeting feed families this holiday season

 Deep River Friends Meeting is hosting the “Camp Out for Hunger” food drive Nov.
-16-21 from 7 a.m. to 7 p.m. to benefit Hand to Hand Food Pantry.
+15-20 (M-F from 7 a.m. to 7 p.m. and Saturday from 7 a.m. to noon) to benefit Hand to Hand Food Pantry and Backpack Beginnings.
 Deep River Friends member David Smith plans to camp out daily to collect donations to help feed families this holiday season.

 The year’s event is in partnership with the Greater High Point Food Alliance and coincides with National Hunger and Homelessness Awareness Week.
 Community members who wish to donate are encouraged to bring their items to Deep River Friends Meeting (5300 West Wendover Avenue) Nov.
 15-20.